The USD continues its move lower after Friday's NFP decline

 In other markets:

-In the European equity markets, the major indices are trading higher with the exception of Spain:
+In the European equity markets, the major indices are trading higher across the board with the German DAX lagging at unchanged

-In the US debt market, the yields are lower with the 5 year yield down the most that -1.3 basis points:
+In the US debt market, the yields are higher after Friday's decline (10 year yield fell -6.8 basis points on Friday).